SJTU-IPADS/gnnlab/exp/fig14a/README.md

 # Figure 14a:  GCN Scalability Test

-The goal of this experiment is to show the scalability performance of DGL and FGNN on GCN model.
+The goal of this experiment is to show the scalability performance of DGL, SGNN and FGNN on GCN model.

 - `run.py` is the runner script.
 - `logtable_def.py` defines log parsing rules.